-- Adaptation of input, tasks and outcomes - Small class teaching in English, Science and Maths for selected students working below age- related expectations at key Stage 4 - In-class support- this may be high quality teaching, an additional adult, exam concessions, - Small group/individual intensive support sessions in literacy, numeracy and social skills/behaviour for identified students by pastoral and SEND
+- Adaptation of input, tasks and outcomes - In-class support- this may be high quality teaching, an additional adult, exam concessions, - Small group/individual intensive support sessions in literacy, numeracy and social skills/behaviour for identified students by pastoral and SEND - Counsellor from SafeSpace - Use of ICT facilities including software packages (e.g. Lexia, reader pens, Accelerated Reader, Immersive Reader) - NGRT Digital test of reading comprehension in Year 7 to assess reading and spelling and to identify interventions needed - Extra-curricular homework sessions - Referrals for input for speech and language support for identified students

-- Mentoring from Year 12 through the peer mentoring programme. - Counsellor from SafeSpace - Use of ICT facilities including software packages (e.g. Lexia, reader pens, Accelerated Reader, Immersive Reader) - NGRT Digital test of reading comprehension in Year 7 to assess reading and spelling and to identify interventions needed - Extra-curricular paired reading - Extra-curricular homework sessions - Wellbeing morning club - Referrals for input for speech and language support for identified students - Support to assist in emotional well-being through referral to outreach services via the school pastoral support lead. - Guidance through the Year 9 options process, with personalised pathways. - Exam access arrangements in public exams for students meeting the Joint Council for Qualifications eligibility criteria and all assessment to ensure this is the normal way of working for the student. - Referral to external agencies to access specialist advice within the four broad areas of need - Medical support for students managing health needs - Small class teaching in Science and Maths when deemed necessary to maximise outcomes for children strategically planned with qualified teachers for the Learning Support Key Stage 4 option. - 1:1 targeted interventions for specific children in literacy, numeracy and ELSA - Mentoring from teaching assistants or through the peer-mentoring programme. - Before school reading interventions - Speech and language support for identified students delivered by SALT County specialist - Support to assist in emotional well-being through referral to Links Outreach service, brief therapy, Drawing and Talking Therapy or the pastoral team - High quality teaching with strategies for support communicated via INSET Staff Resources to aid teachers planning and differentiation - Assessments are used to profile the students and identify personalised intervention programmes - Information is gathered about the child to help to identify areas of priority for extra support and provision. - A Pupil Profile is created for teachers so that they can understand what adjustments are needed in the classroom (Quality First Teaching)

-- The Pupil Profile is shared with parents and students 3 times a year and updated where necessary. - We also closely monitor all interventions so any adjustments, if needed, can be identified.
+- Support to assist in emotional well-being through referral to outreach services via the school pastoral support lead. - Guidance through the Year 9 options process, with personalised pathways. - Exam access arrangements in public exams for students meeting the Joint Council for Qualifications eligibility criteria and all assessment to ensure this is the normal way of working for the student. - Referral to external agencies to access specialist advice within the four broad areas of need - Medical support for students managing health needs - Small class teaching in Science and Maths when deemed necessary to maximise outcomes for children strategically planned with qualified teachers for the Learning Support Key Stage 4 option. - 1:1 targeted interventions for specific children in literacy, numeracy and ELSA - Before school reading interventions - Speech and language support for identified students delivered by SALT County specialist - Support to assist in emotional well-being through referral to Links Outreach service, brief therapy, Drawing and Talking Therapy or the pastoral team - High quality teaching with strategies for support communicated via INSET Staff Resources to aid teachers planning and differentiation - Assessments are used to profile the students and identify personalised intervention programmes - Information is gathered about the child to help to identify areas of priority for extra support and provision. - A Pupil Profile is created for teachers so that they can understand what adjustments are needed in the classroom (Quality First Teaching) - The Pupil Profile is shared with parents and students 3 times a year and updated where necessary. - We also closely monitor all interventions so any adjustments, if needed, can be identified.
 Adjustments can then be implemented through close liaison with LSA, class teacher and SENDCO.
 This means that provisions may be reviewed at any time so the need of every child can be met as is arises. - We want all children to participate in all aspects of school life this may include going to different environments and therefore, will aim for tailored planning of activities, including school trips to consider individual needs.